Assistance Animal Policy

-Some disabled people require the assistance of an animal because of their disabling conditions.
+Some people with disabilities require the assistance of an animal because of their disabling conditions.
 Under most federal laws, a person is considered to be disabled if s/he has a sensory, mental or physical condition that substantially limits one or more major life activities (such as walking, seeing, working, etc.).

-The most common service animals are dogs, but sometimes other species are used (for example, a cat or a bird).
-Service animals may be any breed, size or weight.
-Some, but not all, service animals wear special collars and harnesses.
+The most common assistance animals are dogs, but sometimes other species are used (for example, a cat or a bird).
+Assistance animals may be any breed, size or weight.
+Some, but not all, assistance animals wear special collars and harnesses.
 Some, but not all, are licensed or “certified” and/or have identification papers.
-However, there is no legal requirement for service animals to be visibly identified or to have documentation.
-In addition, there are many types of service animals with different names which are not certified and donít have special training.
-For example, companion animals, which donít perform specific tasks, are considered service animals.
-The next two sections explain in detail the different types of service animals.
+However, there is no legal requirement for assistance animals to be visibly identified or to have documentation.
+In addition, there are many types of assistance animals with different names which are not certified and donít have special training.
+For example, emotional support animals, sometimes called companion animals, donít perform specific tasks but are considered assistance animals.
+Their presence may help alleviate symptoms of a disability.
+The next two sections explain in detail the different types of assistance animals.

-WHAT’S THE DIFFERENCE BETWEEN A SERVICE ANIMAL AND A PET?
+WHAT’S THE DIFFERENCE BETWEEN A ASSISTANCE ANIMAL AND A PET?

-Service animals are not considered to be pets.
-A person with a disability uses a service animal as an auxiliary aid — similar to the use of a cane, crutches or wheelchair.
-Service animals are a medical device necessary for the full enjoyment of a home.
-For this reason, fair housing laws require that housing providers make modifications to “No Pet” policies to permit the use of a service animal by an individual with a disability.
-Service animals sometimes are called assistance animals, or emotional support animals and, as stated previously, companion animals.
+Assistance animals are not considered to be pets.
+A person with a disability uses an assistance animal as an auxiliary aid — similar to the use of a cane, crutches or wheelchair.
+Assistance animals are an auxiliary device necessary for the full enjoyment of a home.
+For this reason, fair housing laws require that housing providers make modifications to “No Pet” policies to permit the use of an assistance animal by an individual with a disability.

 PRACTICAL GUIDELINES FOR HOUSING PROVIDERS AND PROPERTY MANAGERS TO FOLLOW